 - The arresting officer’s disciplinary record

 - Calibration reports from the breathalyzer tests administered

 Obviously, your lawyer probably won’t use all of these things.
 Different cases involve different types of evidence.
 It really depends on what your main defense will be.

-While every case is inherently different, there are some common defenses that Atlanta DUI attorneys use to fight a DUI charge.
-Call Howard & Arca to speak with an experienced DUI lawyer risk-free.
+While every case is inherently different, there are some common defenses that Atlanta DUI lawyers use to fight a DUI charge.
+Call Howard & Arca to speak with one of our experienced Atlanta DUI lawyers risk-free.
 They can take the information and evidence from your case to formulate the best defense possible.